yeokm1/retro-configs/ibm-5155/README.md

 * Intel 8088 4.77Mhz
 * Intel 8087 FPU
-* Motherboard only has 256K onboard
+* Motherboard has 640KB upgrade kit installed (See next section)

 Motherboards from early IBM PCs are bare with most of the external functionality provided by ISA cards.